** REVISED – 28th May 2021 with information on the Association for Coaching **

 International Coach Federation (ICF)

-The ICF lives up to its name by being the most truly international in its influence and prestige as a professional body.
+The ICF lives up to its name by being the most truly international in influence and prestige as a professional body.

 However, surprisingly, it has yet to take a significant role in the development of coaching supervision.